Wall Street edges higher as the market awaits Nvidia's quarterly report

 “Saying this is the most important stock in the world is an understatement,” said Jay Woods, chief global strategist at Freedom Capital Markets.
 “The stock’s average move after an earnings release is plus or minus 7.4%, so just an average move will make an impact on the entire market.”

 Crude oil prices rose.
-European markets were mostly lower and Asian markets closed mixed overnight.
+European markets finished mostly lower and Asian markets closed mixed overnight.

 Trading on Wall Street is off to an uneven start this week following big gains last week on hopes for interest rate cuts from the Fed.